scottbw/analytics-udd/udd/student_on_assessment_instance.md

 Decimal

 ### Notes
 ASSESS_ACTUAL_MARK should only be part of a UDD compliant dataset if there is a moderation process and if the result of that process is available in the source data.
+The value represents a percentage.
+Can contain any decimal value between 0 and 100, for example "53", "64.5", and so on.

 ## ASSESS_AGREED_MARK
-### Description.
+### Description
-The mark recorded after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.
+The mark, expressed as a percentage, recorded after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.

 ### Purpose
 Analytics